sruckman/short_read_review/README.md

-# heritability_evolvability
-Short Read Review Box 1: A Practical Guide for Estimating Heritability and Evolvability
+# Short Read Review Box 1: A Practical Guide for Estimating Heritability and Evolvability